Breakthrough/PySceneDetect/docs/api.rst

         * :func:`write_scene_list <scenedetect.scene_manager.write_scene_list>` can be used to save scene/cut info as CSV, :func:`write_scene_list_html <scenedetect.scene_manager.write_scene_list_html>` for HTML

+    * :ref:`scenedetect.backends 🎥 <scenedetect-backends>`: PySceneDetect supports multiple libraries as an input backend:

+        * OpenCV: :class:`VideoStreamCv2 <scenedetect.backends.opencv.ideoStreamCv2>`

+        * PyAV: :class:`VideoStreamAv <scenedetect.backends.pyav.VideoStreamAv>`

+        * MoviePy: :class:`VideoStreamMoviePy <scenedetect.backends.moviepy.VideoStreamMoviePy>`

-    * :ref:`scenedetect.common ⏱️ <scenedetect-common>`: Contains common types such as :class:`FrameTimecode <scenedetect.common.FrameTimecode>` used for timecode handing.
+    * :ref:`scenedetect.common ⏱️ <scenedetect-common>`: common functionality such as :class:`FrameTimecode <scenedetect.common.FrameTimecode>` for timecode handling

+    * :ref:`scenedetect.scene_manager 🎞️ <scenedetect-scene_manager>`: the :class:`SceneManager <scenedetect.scene_manager.SceneManager>` coordinates performing scene detection on a video with one or more detectors

-    * :ref:`scenedetect.detector 🌐 <scenedetect-detector>`: Contains :class:`SceneDetector <scenedetect.detector.SceneDetector>` interface which detection algorithms must implement.
+    * :ref:`scenedetect.detector 🌐 <scenedetect-detector>`: the interface (:class:`SceneDetector <scenedetect.detector.SceneDetector>`) that detectors must implement to be compatible with PySceneDetect

+    * :ref:`scenedetect.video_stream  <scenedetect-video_stream>`: the interface (:class:`VideoStream <scenedetect.video_stream.VideoStream>`) that detectors must implement to be compatible with PySceneDetect

-    * :ref:`scenedetect.stats_manager 🧮 <scenedetect-stats_manager>`: Contains :class:`StatsManager <scenedetect.stats_manager.StatsManager>` class for caching frame metrics and loading/saving them to disk in CSV format for analysis.
+    * :ref:`scenedetect.stats_manager 🧮 <scenedetect-stats_manager>`: the :class:`StatsManager <scenedetect.stats_manager.StatsManager>` allows you to store detection metrics for each frame and save them to CSV for further analysis

-    * :ref:`scenedetect.platform 🐱‍💻 <scenedetect-platform>`: Logging and utility functions.
+    * :ref:`scenedetect.platform 🐱‍💻 <scenedetect-platform>`: logging and utility functions

 Most types/functions are also available directly from the `scenedetect` package to make imports simpler.